Some Famous Wild West Films From Hollywood Over the Decades

 My Name is Nobody

-One can think of many more like Clint Eastwoods “The Outlaw José Wales’ and the eternal classic’ McKenna’s Gold’ (1969)with Gregory Peck and Omar Sharif.
-In terms of sheer adventure this film is hard to beat and Omar Sharif as the bad man turns in a performance of a lifetime.
+One can think of much more like Clint Eastwood's “The Outlaw Joséy Wales’ and the eternal classic’ McKenna’s Gold’ (1969)with Gregory Peck and Omar Sharif.
+In terms of sheer adventure, this film is hard to beat and Omar Sharif as the bad man turns in a performance of a lifetime.

 The Gun Fight

 One can continue with some more lovely films.
-Westerns are in a genre loved by all and sundry and thanks to American history many characters like ‘ Billy the kid’, the Texas Rangers, Wyatt Earp, Davy Croquette among others have emerged that enthral the world and I suppose will continue to do so for generations to come.
+Westerns are in a genre loved by all and sundry and thanks to American history many characters like ‘ Billy the kid’, the Texas Rangers, Wyatt Earp, Davy Croquette among others have emerged that enthrall the world and I suppose will continue to do so for generations to come.
 Whom do we thank?
 The Wild West for it?